vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		        android:background="#ff0000"
 		        android:inputType="text">

-Most of the time you want to get the value of EditText or preppulate edit text value dynamically, let's see how we can do this in code.
+Most of the time you want to get the value of EditText or prepopulate edit text value dynamically, let's see how we can do this in code.

-Firs't let get the reference of the EditText
+First let get the reference of the EditText

 		EditText edtText = (EditText)findViewById(R.id.editText1);